Non-Autoregressive Coarse-to-Fine Video Captioning: Experiments

-\textbf{Diversity.} As our NACF generates captions in a coarse-to-fine rather than sequential manner, it may alleviate the preference for frequent n-grams in training data to generate vivid captions.
-As shown in Fig. \ref{fig:unique_4gram}, our NACF indeed includes more unique 4-grams than that of AR-B and AR-B$\ddagger$ (abbreviation of AR-B w/ $\mathcal{L}_{vis}$) during captioning.
-To quantify the diversity of the generated captions, we follow \cite{dai2018neural} to compute three metrics, namely \textit{Novel} (the percentage of captions that have not been seen in the training data), \textit{Unique} (the percentage of captions that are unique among the generated captions) and \textit{Vocab Usage} (the percentage of words in the vocabulary that are adopted to generate the final captions).
-Since both NA-B and our NACF use iterative refinement, i.e., some words may be involved in the intermediate procedure but not kept in the final outputs, we additionally measure \textit{Coverage} (the percentage of words in the vocabulary that are involved in the whole decoding process).
-As shown in Table \ref{tab:diversity}, NACF obtains the best results across all metrics, demonstrating that our NACF generates diverse descriptions and covers a wide range of words during decoding.
+\textbf{Diversity.} To quantify caption diversity, we compute three metrics following \cite{dai2018neural}, namely \textit{Novel} (the percentage of captions that have not been seen in the training data), \textit{Unique} (the percentage of captions that are unique among the generated captions) and \textit{Vocab Usage} (the percentage of words in the vocabulary that are adopted to generate captions).
+As shown in Table \ref{tab:diversity}, NACF achieves the best performance across all metrics, indicating the advantage of our approach in terms of caption diversity.

+\textbf{Decoding Algorithm.} In Table \ref{tab:different_decoding_algorithms}, we present the performance of all aforementioned decoding algorithms.
+As we can observe, (CT-)EF and (CT-)MP always outperform (CT-)L2R.
+Therefore, we can conclude that adaptive generation rather than monotonic generation is requisite for our NACF to generate plausible descriptions.

-\textbf{Inference efficiency.} Because the forward pass required by our NACF can be fewer than the sentence length $N$ with proper configurations (i.e., $T$ and $q$), a wall-time speed-up should be observed in practice.
-We measure the latency\footnote{Latency is computed as the time to decode a single sentence (or encode a video to extract $K$ features) without minibatching, averaged over the whole test set.} of decoding procedure following \cite{guo2019non,wang2019non,gu2018nonautoregressive} and conduct experiments in PyTorch on a single NVIDIA Titan X. Fig. \ref{fig:speed_cider_trade_off} shows the speed-performance trade-off on MSVD and MSR-VTT, where we take the latency of AR-B ($B=5$) as a benchmark.
+\textbf{Inference Efficiency.} We measure latency\footnote{Latency is computed as the time to decode a single sentence without minibatching, averaged over the whole test set.} following \cite{guo2019non,wang2019non}, and conduct experiments in PyTorch on a single NVIDIA Titan X. Fig. \ref{fig:speed_cider_trade_off} shows the speed-performance trade-off on MSVD and MSR-VTT, where we take the latency of AR-B ($B=5$) as a benchmark.
 Notably, with CT-MP algorithm, our NACF can generate captions over 3.2 times ($B=4$, $T=1$) faster than AR-B ($B=5$) on MSVD while 2.2 times ($B=5$, $T=3$) on MSR-VTT without performance degradation.
-To be comprehensive, we also measure the time cost of the encoding stage.
-Specifically, the latency of extracting image and motion features is 17.0 milliseconds (ms) and 33.2 ms respectively, while the decoding latency on MSVD and MSR-VTT is 37.4 ms and 43.8 ms respectively.
-These comparable results indicate the significance of speeding up the inference phase.
+These results demonstrate the high inference speed of our NACF.